arita89/Social-Graphs-and-Interactions_2020/README.md

-# Social Graphs and Interactions 2020
+# looney_graphs

-Part B of the final project assignment, for the course Social Graphs and Interactions (02805) at DTU. <br>
+Final project for the DTU course - Social graphs and interactions (02805)
-Contents of the docs folder are available on the following website: https://02806.heino.mitspace.dk/